• Skip to primary navigation

 These cookies are so simple that I bet you already have all the ingredients to make them!
 Here’s what you need (and what you don’t!):

 • Milk.
-I recommend whole milk, but some of you have reported that 2%, almond, and even evaporated milk have all worked too.
+I recommend whole milk and this is all I ever personally use, but a number of commenters have reported that 2%, almond, and even evaporated milk have all worked too.
+Gotta love a versatile recipe!

 • Oats.
 My preference is to use instant or quick oats, because they yield a chewier, more compact cookie; however, you could use the same amount of old fashioned or rolled oats if that’s what you have on hand.

-SAM’S TIP: I highly recommend using a timer when you reach the boiling step.
+SAM’S TIP: I recommend using a timer when you reach the boiling step.
 If you don’t boil the mixture long enough, your cookies may not set properly.
-On the other hand, if you boil it for too long, your cookies may turn out dry and crumbly.
-Using a timer for one minute avoids these issues and sets you up for beautiful, perfectly textured no-bake cookies!
+On the other hand, if you boil it for too long, your cookies will be dry and crumbly.
+Using a timer for one minute avoids these issues and sets you up for beautiful, perfectly textured cookies!

 Frequently Asked Questions